Apocrathia/awx-logos/README.md

+# *DISCLAIMER*

+These files are [freely available](https://tower-mockups.testing.ansible.com/examples/branding/branding-tower/) but remain as property of Red Hat.
+I simply don't like the AWX logo.

 # awx-logos

 This repo contains branding assets for the [AWX project](https://github.com/ansible/awx).
 You may use these assets provided you agree to, and strictly adhere to, our [trademark guidelines](./TRADEMARKS.md).